-- Preference students who are currently enrolled in Year 0-6 state contributing primary schools Students at Year 9 - Preference students who are currently enrolled in Year 0-8 state contributing primary schools
+Preference students who are currently enrolled in Year 0-6 state primary schools

+Preference students who are currently enrolled in Year 0-8 state primary schools

 All other preference students.

 Non-Preference Students

 Non-preference students will be enrolled only if enrolment places remain after all preference applicants have been enrolled.
 The maximum number of places available for non-preference students will be governed by the maximum allowable under the Sacred Heart Girls' College Integration Agreement.